microsoft/live-share/docs/use/vscode.md

 1. **Sign in**

-    After you install the Live Share Extension, reload, and wait for dependencies to install, you'll want to sign in to let other collaborators know who you are.
+    After you install the Live Share Extension, reload, and wait for dependencies to install, sign in to let other collaborators know who you are.
 See [Sign in](#sign-in-to-live-share) for more details.

 2. **Open a folder**